neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 :::{figure} /images/5HT-1B_receptor-signalling.png
 :width: 500

 Serotonin receptor mechanism of action on neuron membrane conductance.
-This serotonin receptor (named "5HT1B") is a *G-coupled protein*.
+This serotonin receptor (named "5HT1B") is *G-protein coupled*.
 One of its "downstream effects" is to increase potassium ion conductance and decrease calcium ion conductance.
 :::

 ---